FiatAccompli/Civ6Mods/UIPluginsFramework/README.md

 * `InGame_WorldTracker` plugins should use a width of 292 pixels and arbitrary height (should be >=22 or the expander icon will overlap weirdly).

+For world tracker plugins you also need to:
-`InGame_WorldTracker` plugins should also specify a `Name="something"` on the top-level `Context` element in the UI xml file.
-This string (after localization) is used as the name of the panel when it is collapsed (and also the name of the panel within the dropdown menu for the world tracker).
+* Specify a `Name="something"` on the top-level `Context` element in the UI xml file.
+  This string (after localization) is used as the name of the panel in its header (and also the name of the panel within the dropdown menu for the world tracker).
+* Use a background color of `30,32,64,228`.
+Or not.
+That's the color used in the header so using it will give your panel a nice seamless look.
+Not a requirement though, if you want a different look you can do so.

 ### Button plugin points
 Buttons can be added to the: